WOVNio/WovnAppDocumentation/docs/English/Android/translate_push_notification.md

 2. How to allow Wovn to access and then translate notification data from the server before showing it to the end user
 3. How to use Wovn to translate notification data containing sensitive user information
 4. How to use Wovn to translate local push notification
+5. How to integrate Wovn with Fanship for push notifications

 ## Detail